-Parts of the country are dealing with their first extended cold snap of the year, with temperatures staying well below freezing for days on end.
-On top of that, blizzard conditions are being predicted for parts of the mid-Atlantic region for this coming weekend.
+A large portion of the country is living in a deep freeze right now, with temperatures staying well below freezing for days on end.
 Between heavy snow and wind, power outages are assured.
 How can you sleep at night in a cold house, and what are the dangers?
 Here are some tips from SleepBetter:

 Be careful with space heaters